abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 ![image](https://i.ibb.co/x8NVsPr/image.png)

-However, if none of the cheatsheets meets the criteria of your `/find` command, CheatLogs will not enter **Sorting Mode** as shown in the image below.
+However, if none of the cheat sheets meets the criteria of your `/find` command, CheatLogs will not enter **Sorting Mode** as shown in the image below.

 ![image](https://i.ibb.co/wcqcFxR/image.png)